CastielWong/Laboratory/DevOps/Terraform/README.md

     - Object: like a map, yet each element can have a different type
     - Tuple: like a list, yet each element can have a different type

-To keep credential secure, it's highly recommended to have a file ending with ".tfvars" and have it in gitignore.
+To keep credential secure, it's highly recommended to have a file ending with ".tfvars" and have it included in ".gitignore".
 Normally, Terraform would check ".tfvars" file to retrieve actual values, then parse them into any ".tf" file needed.

 ### Datasource
 - For certain providers, Terraform provides datasources
 - Datasources provides with dynamic information
     - a lot of data is available by AWS in a structured format using AWS API
     - Terraform exposes this information using data sources

 ### Interpolation
 There are multiple types of interpolation:
 - variable: `var.<variable>`
 - resource: `<service>.<name>.<attribute>`